zbicin/zbicin.github.io/source/_posts/damnHandler-Fun-with-CSS-in-console-log.md

 ---
-title: damnHandler - having fun with CSS in console
+title: Having fun with CSS in console
 tags:
   - JavaScript
 subtitle: Embedding a GIF image into the console.log output.